 4 Language concepts

-The Fortran standard, ISO/IEC 1539-1 -2 and -3, is written in terms of a processor which includes the language translator (that is, the compiler or interpreter, and supporting libraries), the operating system (affecting, for example, how files are stored or which files are available to a program), and the hardware (affecting, for example, the machine representation of numbers or the availability of a clock).
+The Fortran standard, ISO/IEC 1539-1 is written in terms of a processor which includes the language translator (that is, the compiler or interpreter, and supporting libraries), the operating system (affecting, for example, how files are stored, or which files are available to a program), and the hardware (affecting, for example, the machine representation of numbers or the availability of a clock).
 The Fortran standard specifies how the contents of files are interpreted.
 The standard does not specify the size or complexity of a program that might cause a processor to fail.

-A program conforms to the Fortran standard if it uses only forms specified by the standard, and does so with the interpretation given by the standard.
-A subprogram is standard-conforming if it can be included in an otherwise standard-conforming program in a way that is standard conforming.
+A program conforms to the Fortran standard if it uses only forms and relationships between forms specified by the standard and does so with the interpretation given by the standard.
+A program unit is standard-conforming if it can be included in an otherwise standard-conforming program in a way that is standard conforming.

-The Fortran standard allows a processor to support features not defined by the standard, provided such features do not contradict the standard.
-Use of such features, called extensions, should be avoided.
-Processors are able to detect and report the use of extensions.
+The Fortran standard allows a processor to support features, not defined by the standard, provided such features do not contradict the standard.
+Use of such features, called extensions in this document, should be avoided.
+Processors are able to detect and report the use of some extensions.

+This document assumes that diagnostics for non-standard forms and relationships are always enabled.

-Annex B.1 of ISO/IEC 1539-1:2010 standard lists six features of older versions of Fortran that have been deleted because they were redundant and considered largely unused.
+Annexes B.1 and B.2 of ISO/IEC 1539-1:2018 standard lists eight features of older versions of Fortran that have been deleted because they were redundant and considered largely unused.
 Although no longer part of the standard, they are supported by many processors to allow old programs to continue to run.
-Annex B.2 lists ten features of Fortran that are regarded as obsolescent because they are redundant – better methods are available in the current standard.
+Annex B.3 lists twelve features of Fortran that are regarded as obsolescent because they are redundant – better methods are available in the current standard.
 The obsolescent features are described in the standard using a small font.
 The use of any deleted or obsolescent feature should be avoided.
 It should be replaced by a modern counterpart for greater clarity and reliability (by automated means if possible).
 Processors are able to detect and report the use of these features.

 The Fortran standard defines a set of intrinsic procedures and intrinsic modules, and allows a processor to extend this set with further procedures and modules.
 A program that uses an intrinsic procedure or module not defined by the standard is not standard-conforming.
 A program that uses an entity not defined by the standard from a module defined by the standard is not standard-conforming.
 Use of intrinsic procedures or modules not defined by the standard should be avoided.
-Use of entities not defined by the standard from intrinsic modules should be avoided.
-Processors are able to detect and report the use of intrinsic procedures not defined by the standard.
+Processors are able to detect and report the use of intrinsic procedures or modules not defined by the standard.

 The Fortran standard does not completely specify the effects of programs in some situations, but rather allows the processor to employ any of several alternatives.
 These alternatives are called processor dependencies and are summarized in Annex A.2 of the standard.
 The programmer should not rely for program correctness on a particular alternative being chosen by a processor.
-In general, the representation of quantities, the results of operations, and the results of the calculations performed by intrinsic procedures are all processor-dependent approximations of their respective exact mathematical equivalent.
+In general for real and complex entities, the representation of quantities, the results of operations, and the results of calculations performed by intrinsic procedures are all processor-dependent approximations of their respective exact mathematical equivalent.

-Although strenuous efforts have been made, and are ongoing, to ensure that the Fortran standard provides an interpretation for all Fortran programs, circumstances occasionally arise where the standard fails to do so.
+Although strenuous efforts have been made, and are ongoing, to ensure that the Fortran standard provides an interpretation for all programs that conform to it, circumstances occasionally arise where the standard fails to do so.
 If the standard fails to provide an interpretation for a program, the program is not standard-conforming.